leandrolanzieri/RIOT/doc/doxygen/src/kconfig/kconfig.md

 In order to use the graphical interface menuconfig to configure the application, run `make menuconfig` in the application folder.
 All available configurations (based on the used modules) will be presented.
-In order to activate the configuration of a module via kconfig the correspondent option should be selected.
-That will enable the configuration of all inner options.
+In order to activate the configuration of a module via kconfig the corresponding option should be selected.
+That will enable the configuration of all inner options, if available.

-Once the desired configuration is achieved save the configuration to the default proposed path and exit.
-Now the configuration has been saved and when the code is compiled (`make all`) it will be applied.
+Once the desired configuration is achieved, save the configuration to the default proposed path and exit.
+Now the configuration has been saved and it will be applied when the code is compiled (`make all`).

 If the current configuration will be used in the future it can be saved in the application folder with the name of `user.config`, and it will be persistent